morinlab/pipeline-components/picard_samtofastq/README.md

 - Picard SamToFastq doesnt work if there are unpaired reads in the bam file.
 - Need to update component_test.fq to compare output file(s) against expected file(s).
 ###Last updates
+- Get reads that are paired, and mapped in a proper pair, using "samtools view -b -f 4 exampleBAM.bam > exampleBAM.paired.mapped.bam"
+- Currently testing only passes for bams prepared with filtering mentioned in previous line.